eduvpn/documentation/MULTI.md

 # Additional Configuration

-The above supports connecting over IPv4 only, IPv6 inside the VPN still works, but in order to restore IPv6 connectivity (and TCP support) a number of changes have to be made to the server configuration.
+The above supports connecting over IPv4 to UDP only.
+To restore TCP connectivity over IPv4 `/etc/sniproxy.conf` needs to be modified.

-## sniproxy

-To make the TCP/443 fallback work again, the `/etc/sniproxy.conf` needs to be updated.
-Currently it has:
+It currently has:

     listen 443 {
         proto tls